Herbert Rudley: Early life

-Rudley was born in 1910 in Philadelphia and attended Temple University.
+Rudley was born in Philadelphia and attended Temple University.
 He left Temple after winning a scholarship to Eva Le Gallienne's Civic Repertory Theatre.
+He studied with that group for six months and then began performing professionally with it.

 Stage

-Rudley first appeared on stage in 1926 and had his Broadway debut in 1931, appearing in Did I Say No. Other Broadway credits include How Long Till Summer (1949), Sons and Soldiers (1942), Macbeth (1941), Eight O'Clock Tuesday (1940), Another Sun (1939), The World We Make (1939), The Eternal Road (1936), Battle Hymn (1935), Mother (1935), The Threepenny Opera (1932) and We, the People (1932).
+Rudley acted with the Repertory Theatre for most of three seasons.
+He first appeared on stage in 1926 and had his Broadway debut in 1931, appearing in Did I Say No. Other Broadway credits include How Long Till Summer (1949), Sons and Soldiers (1942), Macbeth (1941), Eight O'Clock Tuesday (1940), Another Sun (1939), The World We Make (1939), The Eternal Road (1936), Battle Hymn (1935), Mother (1935), The Threepenny Opera (1932) and We, the People (1932).
 He also appeared in Abe Lincoln in Illinois.

 Rudley and Keenan Wynn joined forces in the mid-1940s to create Players Production, a small theater venue in Los Angeles with the goal of presenting revivals of plays.

-Rudley was also a playwright who, along with Fanya Lawrence, created the farce Adam Ate the Apple.
+Rudley was also a playwright who wrote Shadow on the Wall and, along with Fanya Lawrence, created the farce Adam Ate the Apple.

 Film

 In 1940 Rudley appeared in the film version of Abe Lincoln in Illinois.
 For the next four decades he appeared in dozens of supporting film roles, including The Seventh Cross (1944) and Rhapsody in Blue (1945), a fictionalized biography of George Gershwin in which he portrayed Ira Gershwin.
-He appeared in A Walk in the Sun (1945) as a World War II U.S. Army sergeant who experiences a psychological breakdown in combat, Joan of Arc (1948) and The Young Lions (1958) in which he played an unsympathetic U.S. Army captain.
+He appeared in A Walk in the Sun (1945), Joan of Arc (1948) and The Young Lions (1958).

 Rudley played a doctor who resuscitates a presumably executed convict in Decoy, and conversely played a nearly executed doctor who is thought dead and resuscitated by Basil Rathbone in The Black Sleep.